 Last but not least, know where your airport is.
 With budget airlines, it is possible that the airports are NOT within the city you’re flying to but in a cheaper area.
 For example, I once took a flight to Milan for $20 and found out that I needed to pay another $20 for the 1.5hr bus ride to the actual city.

-Sometimes, low cost airlines are worth it.
-Other times, it is just as expensive as flying with a regular airline and there is absolutely no cost or time benefit.
+Sometimes, low-cost airlines are worth it.
+Other times, it is just as expensive as flying with a regular airline, and there is absolutely no cost or time benefit.
 It really depends on your case.
 Bargain, discounted, and best deals can be great deals if you really are on a strict budget.
 You just need to follow the steps mentioned above so that you can get the best travel experience overall.

 You’re mostly paying for the extra service if you want it.
 If you don’t mind not selecting your seat or traveling lightly, you’re okay.

-Flying with a budget ariline, you should check:
+Flying with a budget airline, you should check:

 - Compare flights